fairlearn/fairlearn/docs/user_guide/assessment.rst

 Fairness metrics like demographic parity can also be used as optimization constraints during the machine learning model training process.
-However, demographic parity is not well-suited for this purpose because it does not place requirements on the exact distribution of predictions with respect to other important variables.
+However, demographic parity may not be well-suited for this purpose because it does not place requirements on the exact distribution of predictions with respect to other important variables.
 To understand this concept further, consider an example from the Fairness in Machine Learning textbook :footcite:`fairml_book`.